techiediaries/techiediaries/_posts/2020/angular-10/2020-08-26-angular-10-crud-example-web-api.md

 ## Conclusion

-In this tutorial, we’ve built an Angular 10 CRUD application for a Web REST API.
+In this tutorial, we’ve built an Angular 10 CRUD application for a Web REST API and we used Bootstrap 4 for styling the UI.